dblo/LightEater/readme.txt

-Light Eater is a small adventure/puzzle game build for TDDD23 Game design class.
+Light Eater is an adventure/puzzle game build for the TDDD23 Game design class at Linköping University, Sweden.

 Screencast available at: http://www.youtube.com/watch?v=GNjKAEKWYws